andy-graybeal/andy-graybeal.github.io/_portfolio/open_source_coop.md

 I configured TimeTrex to authenticate through LDAP as a possible timesheet system, but it did not progress to official organizational use.

-Across this work, I was responsible for infrastructure design, implementation, administration, troubleshooting, documentation, access control, monitoring, automation, and recovery testing.
+Across this work, I was responsible for infrastructure desihttps://andygraybeal.com/portfolio/open_source_coop/gn, implementation, administration, troubleshooting, documentation, access control, monitoring, automation, and recovery testing.